 On June 22, 2016, Governor Bevin released his proposed Section 1115 demonstration waiver application called Kentucky HEALTH (Helping to Engage and Achieve Long Term Health) as an alternative to the current Medicaid expansion which is being implemented through a state plan amendment according to the terms in the ACA.
-This fact sheet summarized the proposed changes to the current Medicaid expansion in Kentucky.
+On July 3, 2017, Kentucky submitted an amendment, proposing several changes, to its pending waiver application to the new Administration.
+This fact sheet summarizes the proposed changes to the current Medicaid expansion in Kentucky.

 Health Plan Enrollment in the Capitated Financial Alignment Demonstrations for Dual Eligible Beneficiaries

-This chart and a related fact sheet show enrollment in the capitated financial alignment demonstrations as of June, 2016.
+This fact sheet shows enrollment in the capitated financial alignment demonstrations for dual eligibles as of July 2017.

 This issue brief raises three key questions for consideration if using Medicaid to wrap around private coverage is going to be considered as an alternative to the ACA’s Medicaid expansion under the BCRA.
 We draw on existing information about state Medicaid premium assistance programs to date, the administrative complexity involved, and the financing implications of premium assistance programs.